Learn about our strings instructors below.

 Lessons Offered: Suzuki Violin/Viola

-Caroline Farmer
+Caroline Fleming

-Caroline Farmer is the Assistant Supervisor of Music and Media at the Lila D. Bunch Library here at Belmont University.
+Caroline Farmer is the Assistant Supervisor for serials at the Lila D. Bunch Library here at Belmont University.
 She received a Bachelor of Music from the University of Tennessee Knoxville and a Master of Music from Appalachian State University.
 Caroline has worked as a staff member for the Knoxville Symphony Youth Orchestras and Cannon Music Camp, where she conducted ensemble rehearsals, led sectionals, and taught private lessons.
 Ms. Farmer also served as the Concertmaster of the Appalachian Symphony Orchestra and a section violinist for the Johnson City Symphony Orchestra.
 Currently, Caroline Farmer teaches private lessons and performs for local events in and around Nashville.

 Lessons Offered: Violin